-- Organised sessions (100 minutes, consisting three to four papers and a discussant)
+- Organised sessions (100 minutes, consisting 3 to 4 papers with or without a discussant)

-Abstracts should be no more than 300 words in length for oral presentations and no more than 1,600 words for organised session proposals (300 words max for each abstract and 400 words max for a summary of the proposed session).
+- Abstracts should be no more than 2,000 characters in length for oral presentations and no more than 8,200 characters for organised session proposals (2000 characters max for each abstract and 2000 characters max for a summary of the proposed session.

 - All submissions will be reviewed by the Scientific Review Committee, and notifications will be sent to the main contact/presenting author no later than Friday 28th June 2019

 - An individual is only allowed to present one paper at the AHES conference, either in a contributed or an organised session.

 - For any questions please contact the AHES Exec at firstname.lastname@example.org